l0rdFalco/git-prac-1/README.md

-learning git using the 5 hour tutorial
+learning git using the 5 hour very useful tutorial